nwithan8/blog/_posts/2023-12-11-does-the-hunger-games-ballad-of-songbirds-and-snakes-2023-have-a-post-credit-scene.md

 ---
-description: Does The Hunger Games: Ballad of Songbirds and Snakes (2023) have a post credit scene?
+description: Does The Hunger Games - Ballad of Songbirds and Snakes (2023) have a post credit scene?
 tags:
     - theater
     - The Hunger Games - Ballad of Songbirds and Snakes